ChenSun-Phys/ULDM_x_SPARC/README.md

 This code is under [MIT](https://opensource.org/licenses/MIT) license.

-## Bibtex entry
+## BibTeX entry
 If you use this code or find it in any way useful for your research, please cite Bar, Blum, and Sun (2021).
-The Bibtex entry is: *tba*
+The BibTeX entry is:

+@article{Bar:2021kti,
+    author = "Bar, Nitsan and Blum, Kfir and Sun, Chen", title = "{Galactic rotation curves vs. ultralight dark matter II}", eprint = "2111.03070",
+    archivePrefix = "arXiv",
+    primaryClass = "hep-ph",
+    month = "11",
+    year = "2021"
+}